Canon 100D vs Nikon D7100

 It is notable that the D7100 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 100D lacks such a headphone port.

 Both the 100D and the D7100 have been discontinued, but can regularly be found used on eBay.
 The D7100 was replaced by the Nikon D7200, while the 100D was followed by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 100D vs Nikon D7100